lsblakk/pystar/docs/index.rst

 =========================================================

 The PyStar program is workshop designed to teach all women (including trans women) and their friends who are looking to learn how to program in a friendly non-alpha geek environment.
+The material on this site builds on `Boston Python Workshop <https://openhatch.org/wiki/Boston_Python_workshop>`_ which was held March 4/5, 2011.

+If you would like to do a PyStar workshop in your area using this material, please get in touch by emailing the OpenHatch events list: events@lists.openhatch.org.

 PyStar Minneapolis
 ------------------